Smartphone repair company B2X steps up expansion with Indian deal

 Analysts say that B2X is transforming the weeks-long process for fixing broken phones into one that takes a matter of days.

-It does this by orchestrating a global network that connects phone makers to call centers, contract manufacturers, parts suppliers, delivery services, insurers, retailers and customers.
+It does this by orchestrating a global network that connects phone makers to call centres, contract manufacturers, parts suppliers, delivery services, insurers, retailers and customers.

 "B2X is doing a nice job of stitching together what are all the very disparate processes that go into the aftermarket for mobile phone repair," said Michael Dominy, research director of supply chain services for market research firm Gartner.

-Munich-based B2X said it is taking majority control of The Service Solutions (TSS), an authorized provider of phone repairs for Apple (AAPL.O) iPhones in India and customer care services provider for a variety of phone makers globally.
+Munich-based B2X said it is taking majority control of The Service Solutions (TSS), an authorised provider of phone repairs for Apple iPhones in India and customer care services provider for a variety of phone makers globally.

 Terms of the TSS deal were not disclosed.

-Privately held B2X said it is also holding a 15 million euro ($19 million) funding round, led by Berlin-based venture capital firm Earlybird, which backs European companies with global ambitions and has invested in more than 100 businesses.
+Privately held B2X said it is also holding a 15 million euro (11.8 million pounds) funding round, led by Berlin-based venture capital firm Earlybird, which backs European companies with global ambitions and has invested in more than 100 businesses.

 RAPID GROWTH

 Valuation terms were not disclosed, but a source familiar with the company's business said that B2X is doubling in size each year and that revenues are comfortably into the "triple-digit millions of dollars".
-In other words, sales of significantly more than $100 million.
+In other words, sales of significantly more than $100 million (62 million pounds).

 Thomas Berlemann, chief executive of B2X Care Solutions, said his company's software and services are used to manage repairs and spare parts for phones both in and out of warranty, with an estimated combined market opportunity of $25 billion.